core-api/core-api/README.md

 Encoding layer | The mapping between a Document and a byte string.
 Transport layer | How document interactions are mapped to network requests.

----

-## Overview

 The following is an overview of the document layer, describing how the client interacts with a Core API interface.

 The design work for a JSON-based encoding, and an HTTP transport layer specification have both been completed.
-These are properly expressed in the Python client library, but they have not yet been written up as part of this documentation.
+These are properly expressed in the [Python client library][python-client], but they have not yet been written up as part of this documentation.

 #### Document